Kernel-Labs-AI/awt/README.md

 ```

 #### `awt task start`
 Start a new task with isolated worktree.
+The --agent flag allows you to delegate the same task to multiple agents at once and choose the best output.

 ```bash
 awt task start --agent=<name> --title="<description>" [options]